Table of Contents

 Attention to positioning helps reduce nipple pain; pay particular attention when babies scrape their teeth against breast tissue while nursing.
 Finding what works best encourages positive experiences during nighttime feeds despite teething challenges.

-For additional relief options, keep exploring comfort measures like chilled teething toys next to your feeding area.
+Keep exploring comfort measures like chilled teething toys next to your feeding area for additional relief options.

 Frequently Asked Questions about Teething and Breastfeeding at Night